Razumovskyy/MARFA/README.md

     end subroutine fetchChiFactorFunction
 ```
 ### Custom line shapes (for advanced usage)
-Currently in the `Shapes` module only standard line shapes are introduced: `lorentz`, `doppler`, `voigt`, `chiCorrectedLorentz` (Lorentz shape with wings corrected with χ-factor) and `correctedDoppler` (auxillary function, used only in Voigt shape calculation).
+Currently in the `Shapes` module only standard line shapes are introduced: `lorentz`, `doppler`, `voigt`, `chiCorrectedLorentz` (Lorentz shape with wings corrected with χ-factor) and `combinedDopplerLorentz` (auxillary function, used only in Voigt shape calculation).
 To add your own line shape, you need to:
 1. Provide a Fortran function of a custom line shape to the `Shapes` module.
 2. Go to the `LBL` module and assign `shapeFuncPtr` pointer to your line shape instead of the predefined shape.
 3. Adjust the logic of the choice of line shape accordingly.
 This is required only for introducing "non-standard" (not Voigt, Lorentz or Doppler) line shapes.